jatin-p/Pi-Fi/README.md

 # Pi-Fi
 An occupancy estimator using Wi-Fi and big data methods

-With this program running in its own terminal window, along with Kismet running on the same RPi in Kali Linux, you can estimate the occupancy/count devices close to the Raspberry Pi.
+With this program running in its own terminal window, along with Kismet running on the same Raspberry Pi in Kali Linux, you can estimate the occupancy/count devices close to the Pi.
+You must have a Pi with the nexmon patch installed to create a monitoring interface.

 The following Linux packages must be installed on the RPi: